Student Resources

 Qualifications:

-• Have a willingness to learn and a positive attitude.
+• Willingness to learn and a positive attitude.

-• Have a valid driver’s license (GDL removed) with an acceptable driving history.
+• Valid driver’s license with an acceptable driving history.

 Considering a Career in Forestry?